-Just as we were getting to know the 8x8km island map of Erangel and its desert-themed counterpart Miramar, we discover there are two new PUBG maps in the works: the first PUBG new map, Miramar, will be set in a desert in South America, the second forthcoming PUBG map will pull together a number of terrain types to create a scaled-down Adriatic setting.
-Miramar is nearly ready for release and we have spent hours exploring its myriad shanty towns and gulches.
-The Adriatic-based map, however, is still in the early stages of development and PUBG Corp have been very vague on the details, but a few interesting snippets of information have been revealed.
+Just as we were getting to know the 8x8km island map of Erangel and its desert-themed counterpart Miramar, we discover there are more new PUBG maps on the way.
+The PUBG new map will pull together a number of terrain types to create a scaled-down Adriatic setting.
+It is still in the early stages of development and PUBG Corp have been very vague on the details, but a few interesting snippets of information have been revealed.

 Check out our PlayerUnknown's Battlegrounds guide for all you chicken dinner needs.

-So, to keep you in the loop on, we are pooling together everything we know about both forthcoming PlayerUnknown's Battlegrounds maps, including vehicles, release dates, and key landmarks.
+So, to keep you in the loop, we are pooling together everything we know about the new PlayerUnknown's Battlegrounds maps, including vehicles, release dates, and key landmarks.

 PUBG small island map